laravel/spark-docs/upgrade.md

 If you installed Spark via the `spark` CLI tool, you may run the `spark:update` Artisan command:

     php artisan spark:update --major

+### Upgrading Via Composer

+If you installed Spark via Composer, you may simply upgrade your dependency name and version in your `composer.json` file and run the `composer update` command.
+Of course, in order for your GitHub user to access the repository, you should first join this repository in the Spark dashboard:

+    "laravel/spark-aurelius": "~8.0"